Cloud-Schematics/ansible-app-deploy/README.md

 The example makes use of out of the box Ansible roles to install the open-source [‘Hackathon Starter’]( https://github.com/sahat/hackathon-starter.git) application.
 It deploys the application onto a pair of ‘frontend’ nginx app servers and deploys mongodb as a ‘backend’ database server.
 It assumes that a suitable target VPC environment has been deployed using the example [VPC with SSH access and Bastion Host for Redhat Ansible](https://github.com/Cloud-Schematics/multitier-vpc-bastion-host).

 The Ansible provisioner template described in this tutorial requires only two inputs.
-The private SSH key for the bastion host and VSIs and also the workspace_id of the Workspace used to deploy the VPC environment.
-The private key is the private key generated in the [VPC with SSH access and Bastion Host for Redhat Ansible](https://github.com/Cloud-Schematics/multitier-vpc-bastion-host) example.
+The private SSH key for the bastion host and VSIs and the workspace_id of the Workspace used to deploy the VPC environment.
+The private key required is from the key pair generated (or reused) from [VPC with SSH access and Bastion Host for Redhat Ansible](https://github.com/Cloud-Schematics/multitier-vpc-bastion-host) example.

 ![Redhat Ansible provisioning into a multi-tier VPC with bastion host](images/ansible_prov_env.png)

-Upon successful execution, which will take 10 to 15 minutes, the Hackathon Starter website will be accessible at the DNS address of the VPC load balancer.
+Upon successful execution, which will take around 15 minutes, the Hackathon Starter website will be accessible at the DNS address of the VPC load balancer.
 This is available in the output of the Schematics Apply operation

 This example was written for use with IBM Cloud Schematics and assumes that the target VPC environment created by the [VPC with SSH access and Bastion Host for Redhat Ansible](https://github.com/Cloud-Schematics/multitier-vpc-bastion-host) was also deployed using Schematics.
 This example has a dependency on executing the VPC example within Schematics as it uses the `ibm_schematics_state` data source to read the VPC state file.
 This file is used as input to the Ansible dynamic inventory script `terraform_inv.py`.